Dattapur Dhamangaon: Governance

+Dhamangaon Railway falls under the Wardha Lok Sabha constituency.
+In the 2024 general elections, Amar Sharadrao Kale of the Nationalist Congress Party (Sharad Pawar faction) [NCP(SP)] was elected as the Member of Parliament.
+Prior to this, Kale served as a member of the Maharashtra Legislative Assembly, representing the Arvi constituency from 2004 to 2009 and again from 2014 to 2019.

 Professions

 Out of total population, 60,000 were engaged in work or business activity.
 Of this 50,000 were males while 10,000 were females.
 Of total 25000 working population, 89.27% were engaged in Main Work while 10.73% of total workers were engaged in Marginal Work.
 This region mostly depends on the cotton & agricultural business.